miykael/parcellation_fragmenter/README.md

 <img src="./figures/summary_gmm.png" width="100%">

-The following figure shows an example of a fragmentation of the primary auditory cortex for 4, 16, 64, 256, 1024 using a K-Means approach:
+The following figure shows an example of a fragmentation of the superior temporal cortex for 4, 16, 64, 256, 1024 using a K-Means approach:

 <img src="./figures/summary_A1_kmeans.png" width="100%">